Michigan: Tourism

-Michigan's tourists spend $17.2 billion per year in the state, supporting 193,000 tourism jobs.
+As of 2011, Michigan's tourists spent $17.2 billion per year in the state, supporting 193,000 tourism jobs.
 Michigan's tourism website ranks among the busiest in the nation.
 Destinations draw vacationers, hunters, and nature enthusiasts from across the United States and Canada.
-Michigan is 50% forest land, much of it quite remote.
+Michigan is over 50% forest land, much of it quite remote.
 The forests, lakes and thousands of miles of beaches are top attractions.
 Event tourism draws large numbers to occasions like the Tulip Time Festival and the National Cherry Festival.

-In 2006, the Michigan State Board of Education mandated all public schools in the state hold their first day of school after Labor Day, in accordance with the new Post Labor Day School law.
+In 2006, the Michigan State Board of Education mandated all public schools in the state hold their first day of school after Labor Day, in accordance with the new post-Labor Day school law.
 A survey found 70% of all tourism business comes directly from Michigan residents, and the Michigan Hotel, Motel, & Resort Association claimed the shorter summer between school years cut into the annual tourism season.
+However, a bill introduced in 2023 would cancel this requirement, allowing individual districts to decide when their school year should begin.

 Tourism in metropolitan Detroit draws visitors to leading attractions, especially The Henry Ford, the Detroit Institute of Arts, the Detroit Zoo, and to sports in Detroit.
 Other museums include the Detroit Historical Museum, the Charles H. Wright Museum of African American History, museums in the Cranbrook Educational Community, and the Arab American National Museum.
 The metro area offers four major casinos, MGM Grand Detroit, Hollywood Casino, Motor City, and Caesars Windsor in Windsor, Ontario, Canada; moreover, Detroit is the largest American city and metropolitan region to offer casino resorts.